repository/Local-Difficulty-Bug/README.md

 ## Background
-Various players have reported that the local difficulty is incorrectly calculated when playing on a multiplayer server.
+Players have reported that the local difficulty is incorrectly calculated when playing on a multiplayer server.
 This is currently tracked on Mojang's Bug tracker as [MC-230732](https://bugs.mojang.com/browse/MC-230732) and [MC-197433](https://bugs.mojang.com/browse/MC-197433).
 This issue does not occur when playing on a singleplayer world.

 ## Investigation
 The first thing that that was looked was the calculation used for the local difficulty.
 The method for this is located at `net.minecraft.world.LocalDifficulty.setLocalDifficulty`.